-Prior to SWaN, Mr. Schaufeld founded and led NEW Corp. (“NEW”), acquired by Asurion in 2008 (now NEWAsurion Corp.).
-NEWAsurion is now the world’s largest consumer product protection company, employing over 17,000 people worldwide.
+Prior to SWaN, Mr. Schaufeld founded and led National Electronics Warranty Corporation (NEW), which was acquired by Asurion in 2008 (now NEWAsurion).
+NEWAsurion is the world’s largest consumer product protection company, employing over 20,000 people worldwide.
 During his tenure, NEW was recognized by Inc. Magazine in its “Inc. 500” list of the fastest growing private companies.
-He is the patent holder of the Rigid Insurance Form.
+He is the patent holder of the Rigid Insurance Form and a Founder and former President of the Service Contract Industry Council (SCIC).

-Mr. Schaufeld and his wife, Karen, live in Virginia and are active in organizations dedicated to early childhood development, literacy, health, environment, peace and the arts.
-He sits on the boards of Fight for Children and the Wolf Trap Foundation.
-He is a member of Venture Philanthropy Partners and is an active supporter of the Schaufeld Family Heart Center of the Inova Loudoun Hospital, the Fredrick D. and Karen G. Schaufeld Lower School of Loudoun Country Day School, Leesburg, VA and the United Way Fredrick D. Schaufeld Scholarship program, Westbury, NY.
+Mr. Schaufeld and his wife, Karen, live in Virginia and are active in organizations dedicated to education, health, environment, peace, inter-faith tolerance, military support and the arts.
+He is the chairman of the Inova Health System Foundation and sits on the board of the Wolf Trap Foundation.
+He is a member of Venture Philanthropy Partners and a supporter of the Schaufeld Family Heart Center of the Inova Loudoun Hospital, the Fredrick D. and Karen G. Schaufeld Lower School of Loudoun Country Day School, Leesburg, VA, the Fredrick D. Schaufeld Scholarship program, Westbury, NY, Lehigh University’s Karen Shihadeh Schaufeld and Fredrick D. Schaufeld Endowed Scholarship Fund and Joachim Schaufeld Center for Jewish Life, the Emil and Grace Shihadeh Innovation Center, Winchester, VA, All Ages Read Together, 100 Women Strong and the OneVoice Movement.
+He is a recipient of the Loudoun Laurels award and the Loudoun County Boy Scouts’ Good Scout award.

 Mr. Schaufeld received his BA in Government from Lehigh University.